 - 11.2.1.
-Builders, judges, volunteers, and spectators must not be exposed to risk of personal injury. - 11.2.2.
-Only builders and judges are permitted within the boundaries of the construction site during timed construction and repair. - 11.2.3.
+Builders, judges, host personnel, and spectators must not be exposed to risk of personal injury. - 11.2.2.
+Only builders and judges are permitted within the boundaries of the construction site during timed construction and repair.
+Spectators, including coaches, faculty, advisers, and other associates of the team, must remain in designated areas at a distance from the construction site that assures they are not at risk and cannot interfere with judges. - 11.2.3.
 At all times during timed construction and repair every builder must wear personal protective equipment in the proper manner (e.g., hardhat with peak in front). - 11.2.4.
-Welding machines and tools requiring external power connections must not be used during timed construction or repair. - 11.2.5.
-A tool must not weigh more than twenty pounds and must not exceed 3'6" in any linear dimension when fully assembled and extended. - 11.2.6.
-A temporary pier must not weigh more than twenty pounds and must not exceed 1'6" in any horizontal dimension. - 11.2.7.
-A tool must not touch a temporary pier. - 11.2.8.
-A temporary pier must not be moved while it is supporting the constructed portion. - 11.2.9.
-A temporary pier must not collapse or fall over while in use. - 11.2.10.
-A temporary pier must bear on the river or ground within the construction site and not be supported or stabilized by a builder while it is supporting the constructed portion.
+Lubricant must not be applied during timed construction or within the construction site at any time.
+Lubricant must not drop on the floor.